CellSMB/EM-stellar/README.md

 **Important: Make sure that you create a copy of the following Colab Notebook on your Google Drive before running or making any changes to the notebook**

 ---
+### **Images**
+<font size = 4>We have provided a sample dataset as folder "Images", which includes the directories of the ground-truth and predicted segmentation masks.
+These images can be used as a demo implementation of the EM-stellar.
+However, you are encouraged to follow the same formatting and structure to try EM-stellar on your own data.
+For further information, please follow the instructions as highlighted on the notebook.

+---
 ### **Structure of a notebook**

 <font size = 4>The notebook contains two types of cell: